 What type of ribs to use:

 I prefer baby back ribs but you can also use spare ribs.
-Your cooking time will vary, depending on your altitude and what type of ribs you choose.
+It’s important to not that your cooking time will vary, depending on your altitude and what type of ribs you choose.

 Any 6 quart or larger instant pot will work!

 Depending on where you buy your ribs, they may still have the white, shiny membrane connective tissue on the back (bone side) of the ribs.
 I buy mine from Costco and they already have the membranes removed.
-You want to make sure this is removed, and it’s really easy to do!
+Check to make sure the membrane on your ribs has been removed and if it hasn’t, follow these steps to remove it:

 - 1-2 racks pork ribs (*see note below)